 a.
-The College will support the faculty with resources necessary for faculty to explore and implement innovative methods to effectively address the evolving pedagogical needs of students served by the college.

-Institutional support for the Faculty Center for Learning and Teaching

-· Provide institutional support for the Faculty Center for Learning and Teaching

-· Sustain on-going Staff Development workshops to address pedagogical issues that the faculty has identified as critical for the students that we serve

-· Implement an annual learning caucus to discuss and act on the assessment of student learning and student learning needs, both within divisions and cross-divisionally of both instructional and student services

-· Encourage further development of innovative curriculum and pedagogy that fosters the development and assessment of students’ achievement of the college’s core competencies:

-· Communication

-· Mathematical competency/quantitative reasoning

-· Information competency

-· Critical thinking

-· Global awareness

-· Personal responsibility

-· Application of knowledge

-· Provide learning space, furniture and technical equipment that enable faculty and students to work together collaboratively

-· Encourage a paperless approach to assignment submission and grading
+Establish a college technology center where faculty and staff have access to up-to-date hardware/software and digital multimedia equipment for hands on teaching.
+VP Instructional Services; one-time ✓

 b.
-Implement the strategic plan to ensure high-quality instruction that may be provided via computer-assisted learning for distance, hybrid, or in-class instruction and at the course, program, certificate, and degree levels.
+Communicate the existence of the teaching learning center to all faculty and staff.
+VP Instructional Services; one-time ✓

+c.
+Ensure that resources are available in the center for faculty need.
+VP Instructional Services; ongoing ➚

+d.
+Ensure the security of the equipment and resources in the center for faculty need.
+VP Instructional Services; ongoing ➚

+3.5.3.
+Support distance education.

-· Continually explore creative and innovative teaching strategies that result in desired student outcomes
+· Continually explore creative and innovative teaching strategies that result in desired student outcomes.
+VP Instructional Services; ongoing ➚

-· Assess the existing learning space (classroom layout, furniture, etc.) to foster learning and all pedagogical frameworks
+· Assess the existing learning space (classroom layout, furniture, etc.) to foster learning and all pedagogical frameworks.
+VP Instructional Services; ongoing ➚

-· Assess available infrastructure (facilities, equipment, staff, etc)
+· Assess available infrastructure (facilities, equipment, staff, etc).
+VP Instructional Services; ongoing ➚

-· Integrate with all other program-delivery methods and plans (traditional, weekend college, evening college, etc.)
+· Integrate with all other program-delivery methods and plans (traditional, weekend college, evening college, etc.).
+VP Instructional Services; ongoing ➚

-· Investigate the use of online and distance learning for international course delivery

-· Apply technology to verify the enrolled student is actually the individual taking the class
+· Apply technology to verify the enrolled student is actually the individual taking the class.
+VP Instructional Services; one-time ✓

-· Address faculty time obligation and what that means for hours, wages, working conditions, training, etc.

-· Revisit the line-of-sight issue for supervision of labs and learning support activities
+· Revisit the line-of-sight issue for supervision of labs and learning support activities.
+VP Instructional Services; one-time ✓

-· Develop standards for what is expected of an online or hybrid instructor
+· Develop standards for what is expected of an online or hybrid instructor.
+VP Instructional Services; ongoing ✓

-· Provide workshops for faculty interested in teaching effectively online
+· Provide workshops for faculty interested in teaching effectively online.
+VP Instructional Services; ongoing ✓

-· Develop and implement instructional evaluation for online and distance learning programs
+· Develop and implement instructional evaluation for online and distance learning programs.
+VP Instructional Services; one-time ✓